Personal Git Server with Gitolite

 RW+ = @all

-Finally you are then able to follow the same commit/push routine when adding user’s public keys to the ‘keydir’ directory.
-Take note that the name of the public key will be how your reference that user in the configuration file (i.e. bob.pub would be ‘bob’).
+Finally, you are able to follow the same commit/push routine when adding users’ public keys to the ‘keydir’ directory.
+Take note that the name of the public key will be how you reference that user in the configuration file (i.e. bob.pub would be ‘bob’).

 Vagrant Demo

-To test this setup I used Vagrant and a simple shell-script provisioner, I thought it would be useful to provide it.
-One note on the provisioner file, due to being run as ‘root’ it is a necessity to switch to the correct account per-each required command.
+To test this setup I used Vagrant and a simple shell-script provisioner, and I thought it would be useful to provide it.
+One note on the provisioner file, due to being run as ‘root’, it is necessary to switch to the correct account for each required command.